David Titterington: Performances

 Titterington appears in recitals and concertos festivals worldwide.
 For eighteen years, he gave annual masterclasses and recitals at the Dartington International Summer School.

-He made his debut at the BBC Proms in 1990 with a solo recital which included a Proms commission from Diana Burrell, Arched forms with bells.
-At the BBC Proms 2000, he played in the UK premiere of Hans Werner Henze’s Ninth Symphony with the BBC Symphony Orchestra and in the BBC Proms 2009, he gave his second solo recital of works by Elgar and Peter Dickinson.
+He made his debut at the BBC Proms on 6 August 1990 with a solo recital which included a Proms commission from Diana Burrell, Arched forms with bells.
+At the BBC Proms 2000, he played in the UK premiere on 1 September 2000 of Hans Werner Henze’s Ninth Symphony with the BBC Symphony Orchestra and in the BBC Proms 2009, he gave his second solo recital (25 July 2009) of works by Elgar and Peter Dickinson.
 Royal Festival Hall recitals include his debut in 1986 followed by a recital in the 50th anniversary recital series which included the premiere of Stephen Montague’s Toccare Incandescent commissioned by the Southbank Centre.
 In February 2016, his recital included the world premiere of a Southbank commissioned work by Sally Beamish, Chaconne.